 I also recently published an article in the journal Teaching Philosophy, titled, "How To Teach Modern Philosophy."

-A few years ago I organized a mini-conference on Spinoza's psychology.
-This conference, organized under the auspices of the Pacific Division of the APA, was held concurrently with its 2008 division meeting in Pasadena.
+At the beginning of my career, I organized a mini-conference on Spinoza's psychology, which was held concurrently with the 2008 APA Pacific division meeting in Pasadena.
 Please visit the website for the conference, where the papers and comments can be read.

 I am a member of the APA and the North American Spinoza Society, as well as a Friend of the Stanford Encyclopedia of Philosophy, a blogger at the Mod Squad, and an editor at Philpapers for the subsection Spinoza: Philosophy of Mind.
-I am also an area editor at Academia.edu.
 I serve on the panel of philosophers at AskPhilosophers.org as well.
 I also am a reviewer for several journals and publishers.

 Finally, I affirm Rachel Barney's Anti-Authoritarian Academic Code of Conduct and I invite anyone associated with higher education to do so.